metalift/metalift/website/docs/tutorial/transpiler-for-hardware.md

 ## Transpiler flow
 Once the target operators semantics and the search space description is defined, we can build the transpiler now.
-First, we need to compiler the source code using the [script].(https://github.com/starptr/metalift/blob/oscar/main/tests/compile-add-blocks).
-The script generates both the LLVM bitcode (.ll) file, along with a file containing loop information.
+First, we need to compiler the source code to LLVM bytecode using the [script provided by Metalift].(https://github.com/starptr/metalift/blob/oscar/main/tests/compile-add-blocks).
+The script generates both the LLVM bitcode (.ll) file by calling the Clang compiler, along with a file containing loop information.

 ```python
 def runner(basename):